Dajbych.net

 Overview of the .NET Framework

-The .NET is a very large framework and sometimes is hard to decide whether to code something or use an existing component of the framework.
-Sometimes is faster to code, but when production workload and reliability comes into play, the perspective is different.
-An overview of what .NET offers is a fundamental knowledge.
-It is hard to keep in track because .NET evolves very fast.
-This article discusses essentials which is the .NET Framework built from.
+The .NET framework is very large, and sometimes it is hard to decide whether to code something or use an existing component of the framework.
+Sometimes it is faster to code, but when production workload and reliability come into play, the perspective is different.
+An overview of what .NET offers is fundamental knowledge.
+It is hard to keep track because .NET evolves very fast.
+This article discusses the essentials from which the .NET Framework is built.

 .NET 1.0